PhantomBot/PhantomBot/README.md

 Data is only sent when an exception occurs.
 Some very common, safe to ignore, exceptions are not sent, such as the ones that occur when shutting down the bot while an active panel connection exists.

 Exceptions are sent through a server owned by @gmt2001 for additional filtering before continuing on to Rollbar.
 No data is saved on this server beyond normal logs used for DDOS mitigation.
+These logs may include IP addresses and are deleted after 5 weeks.
+IP addresses are **NOT** sent on to Rollbar.

 The following values are sent from _botlogin.txt_:
 - _allownonascii_ - Indicates if other config values in _botlogin.txt_ are allowed to use non-US-ASCII characters